dcl-2017-04/curriculum/week-02/README.md

 ## ggplot2 details

 Now that you have some experience with ggplot2, we'll fill in the blanks with a more systematic exploration of the details.
-Read Chapters 4 and 5 to get a
+Read Chapters 4 and 5 to get a better handle on the underyling theory (the Grammar of Graphics).
+Read Chapter 6 to learn how scales control the details of the mapping from data to visual properties.

 ### Readings